Treasures of Ancient Egypt in British Museum

 You'll likely need at least three days to fully appreciate the museum and visit its exhibits.
 But since I had a few hours only before I needed to take a train to the airport, I decided to focus on one particular exhibit - ancient Egypt.

-Not only is it one of the oldest and well-documented civilizations on Earth, but also it's the most mysterious one.
+Not only is it one of the oldest and most well-documented civilizations on Earth, but also it's the most mysterious one.

 There are a couple of galleries devoted to ancient Egypt and its impressive 3000-year history, but the main one is on the first floor.